Christopher-McGinnis/Mangadex-Userscripts/src/post-preview.user.md

 Notes:
   * URL link generation is still WIP.
 It should work fine for valid urls.
-  But may treat more or less URLs as valid than MD does.
+  But may treat more URLs as valid than MD does.
   * Image URLs also may receive incorrect validity values
   * I am now validating my results by comparing them to what MD generated.
-  So far it is good, though any post with an img incorrectly fails validation in userscript mode (because we use a blob src instead of the actual url)
+  So far it seems good, though any post with an img incorrectly fails validation in userscript mode (because we use a blob src instead of the actual url)

 Bugs:
-  * Implicit closing of img tags is a bit messed up on MD.
-I have yet to try to mimic it.
+  * Just finished mashing them in.
+Let me know what you think

 Not planned:
   * @mention link generation.
 We do not know the user's id so we cannot generate a link, cannot be sure the user exists, so a dummy link could be misleading.
 And running a MD search for the user would be a waste of resources because lets face it, you do not want to visit their profile page anyways.